The strong environmental dependence of black hole scaling relations: Results

-We sort the 69 galaxies by each of 4th nearest neighbor, 5 \Mpc\ number density and total halo mass, and perform a linear regression using the lowest 25$\%$, the lowest 50$\%$, the highest 50$\%$ and the highest 25$\%$ of each indicator.
-While we call the percentiles by these names, in detail, depending on the number of galaxies, the exact percentiles vary slightly throughout the sample.
-The full results, including the intercept, slope and scatter, as well as the number of galaxies in each subsample, are presented in Table \ref{tab_main}.
 The top three panels of Figure \ref{fig_bhmsigma} show the results of fitting the scaling relations to the highest 50$\%$ and lowest 50$\%$ of each of 4th nearest neighbor, 5 \Mpc\ number density and group mass.
 In each case, the intercept, $\alpha$, of the relation in the dense environment (ie, shortest 4th nearest neighbour distance, highest number density, and largest halo mass) is systematically higher than in the more isolated environments.
-The largest difference occurs in the halo mass division, where $\alpha$ is 8.21 $\pm$ 0.08 in low mass halos and 8.45 $\pm$ 0.08 in high mass halos.
-There is also a tendency for the denser environments to have shallower slopes, but because of the large uncertainties in determining slope this is not statistically signficant.
-For instance, in more massive halos, the slope is $\beta$ = 5.56 $\pm$ 0.63, and in smaller halos it is 5.28 $\pm$ 0.46.
-The intrinsic scatter in each subsample is in the range $\epsilon$ = 0.35 - 0.54 without a significant systematic trend with environment.
+The largest difference occurs in the halo mass division, where $\alpha$ is 8.20 $\pm$ 0.08 in low mass halos and 8.43 $\pm$ 0.07 in high mass halos.
+The slopes of the relations are essentially indistinguishable in either environment.
+For instance, in more massive halos, the slope is $\beta$ = 5.38 $\pm$ 0.62, and in smaller halos it is 5.57 $\pm$ 0.62.
+The intrinsic scatter in each subsample is in the range $\epsilon$ = 0.35 - 0.48 without a significant systematic trend with environment.

 In the bottom panel of Figure \ref{fig_bhmsigma}, we show the results of separately fitting the satellite galaxies and the central galaxies.
 Interestingly, here the results are different from the other environmental indicators.
-The central and satellite galaxies have similar intercepts $\alpha$ (8.28 $\pm$ 0.07 vs 8.36 $\pm$ 0.08) but different slopes.
-In the sample of central galaxies $\beta$ = 6.39 $\pm$ 0.50 while in satellites $\beta$ = 4.78 $\pm$ 0.51.
+The central and satellite galaxies have similar intercepts $\alpha$ (8.28 $\pm$ 0.07 vs 8.35 $\pm$ 0.08) but different slopes.
+In the sample of central galaxies $\beta$ = 6.38 $\pm$ 0.49 while in satellites $\beta$ = 4.91 $\pm$ 0.49.
 The departure from the trends of the other indicators makes sense.
 At high velocity dispersion, central galaxies will be in massive halos, while at low velocity dispersion, satellites will be in more massive halos.
 The steep slope of the central galaxy relation leads to a vertically offset relation when dividing only be group mass.